 - human tissue

 - swabs or dressings

 - syringes, needles or other sharp instruments

-These items, unless rendered safe, may be harmful to anyone coming into contact with them.
+These items, unless made safe, may be harmful to anyone coming into contact with them.

 Any waste produced while a patient is treated at home by a nurse or member of the NHS is classified as the healthcare professional's waste and should not be left with the patient.
 The council is under no obligation to take such waste.

-If this is a new request for a clinical collection, a referral is required from a GP or hospital before it can be approved.
+If this is a new request for a clinical collection, a referral is needed from a GP or hospital before it can be approved.